|Course Type||Course Code||No. Of Credits|

 Brief description of modules/ Main modules:

-- Community, family, networks, and Business
+- Community, family and business

-- Colonialism and ‘native’ entrepreneurship
+- Migration and entrepreneurship

-- Gender and entrepreneurship
+- Women and entrepreneurship

-Assessment Details with weights:
+Assessment details with weights:

 |Sno||Assessment||Date/period in which Assessment will take place||Weightage|